 What is the method of delivery?

-The residential course is offered over a week (5 days) with a mix of conventional lectures (mornings) and applied hands-on training (afternoons).
+All courses are currently delivered online.
+However, the Impact Capstone course is offered in a synchronous model over a week (5 days) with a mix of conventional lectures (mornings) and applied hands-on training (afternoons).

-The two online courses will be offered over a 3 month period with a defined start date and end date, and are a blend of online pre-recorded lectures, readings, frequent live discussions, asynchronous interactions with teaching assistants and recap questions at the end of each module.
+The other two courses are offered over a 3 month period with a defined start date and end date, and are a blend of online pre-recorded lectures, readings, frequent live discussions, asynchronous interactions with teaching assistants and recap questions at the end of each module.

 What should I do to prepare for the course?

-Participants will be sent a manual one-month in advance of the program with preparatory materials including a few pre-readings which should not take more than an hour to review.
-Our instructors provide optional preparatory sessions the day before each course begins.
+Participants will be sent a manual in advance of the program with preparatory materials including a few pre-readings which should not take more than an hour to review.

 What is included in the tuition fee?

 Can I get a refund if I cannot attend the course?

 Participants who withdraw up to and including 3 weeks prior to the commencement of a CPIA course at Queen’s University are eligible for a full refund, subject to a 3% processing fee.
 Participants who withdraw less than 3 weeks prior to the commencement of a CPIA course at Queen’s University are eligible for a partial refund of 75% of their tuition, plus a 3% processing fee.
 For more information about refunds, contact email@example.com.